Posts

 Image

-Verses 18.41 to 18.57 of the Bhagavad Gita give contours about the confluence of karma yoga , gyana yoga and bhakti yoga .
-In the oft debated verse 18.41, Krishna says he created four varnas (social classifications) based on gunas springing from their nature.
-He further explained about different types of karmas performed by them in the day to day life (18.42-18.44).
-He reveals a secret that with devotion to swa-karma (one's deed) one attains siddhi (perfection or freedom) as this devotion towards karma is nothing but worshipping HIM (18.44-18.46).
-This clarifies that it doesn't matter what we do but what matters is the devotion with which we do our karmas or responsibilities.
+V erses 18.41 to 18.57 of the Bhagavad Gita describe the contours of the confluence of karma yoga, jnana yoga and bhakti yoga .
+In the often-debated verse 18.41, Krishna states that He created four varnas (social classifications) based on gunas springing from their nature.
+He further explained about different types of karmas performed by them in day-to-day life (18.42-18.44).
+He reveals a secret that with devotion to swa-karma (one’s deed) one attains siddhi (perfection or freedom) as this devotion towards karma is nothing but worshipping Him (18.45-18.46).
+This clarifies that it doesn’t matter what we do but what matters is the devotion with which we perform our karmas or responsibilities.
 This is the path of attaining the eternal siddhi through devotion to karma which is nothing but the pinnacle of karma yoga .
-Krishna continues to guide those on the path of awareness or gyan yoga and declares that all the karmas are marred by blemishes (18.48).
-Hence, HE advises that we s...
+Krishna continues to guide those on the path of awareness or jnana yoga and declares that all the karmas are marred by blemishes (18.48).
+Hence, He advises us...

 252. Equanimity is Bhakti